Kim Jong Un 'deeply moved' at South Korea’s K-Pop diplomacy

 South Korean pop singers performed in the North during a past era of detente, but it was the first time a North Korean leader had attended a South Korean performance in the North's capital.

-Sunday's performance coincided with the start of annual joint South Korean-U.S. military drills, which have previously been met with denunciations by the North, and were delayed and shortened this year in order not to overshadow the Olympic detente.
+Sunday's performance coincided with the start of annual joint South Korean-U.S. military drills, which have previously been met with denunciations by the North, but which were delayed and shortened this year so as not to overshadow the Olympic detente for the recent Winter Games in PyeongChang, South Korea.